georgejornd/Snb-Backend/README.md

 Registration, authorization and creation of a personal room.
-Pure php, sql, html and css.
+Pure php, sql, html and css